sdmalek44/job_tracker/README.md

 ### Jobs

-* You need to add the update and delete functionality for a Job.:w
+* You need to add the update and delete functionality for a Job.

 ### Categories